 Calls continue to be made for civil partnership to be made available to opposite sex couples.
 Supporters of this position argue that opposite sex couples, like same sex couples, should be able to choose whether to marry or to register a civil partnership.

 In January 2016, an opposite sex couple lost their claim for judicial review of the ban on civil partnership for opposite sex couples.
-The couple have appealed to the Court of Appeal: the hearing took place in early November 2016, but the judgment has not yet been made public.
+The couple lost their appeal to the Court of Appeal but have been granted permission to appeal to the Supreme Court.

 The Government has previously confirmed that it did not intend to consult further on the future of civil partnership or to change the law.
 In December 2017, the Government said that it was keeping the matter of civil partnerships under review and was assessing the demand amongst both same-sex and opposite-sex couples.
 The Government considered it to be still too early to judge how the law should be changed and declined to comment further because of the ongoing legal action.

 In July 2017, having come fifth in the Private Members’ Bill ballot which took place in June 2017, Tim Loughton (Conservative) introduced the Civil Partnerships, Marriages and Deaths (Registration Etc.) Bill 2017-19 (the Bill).
 Explanatory Notes have been prepared by the Home Office with the consent of Tim Loughton.
 The Bill is due to have its second reading on 2 February 2018.

 The long title to the Bill includes “to provide that opposite sex couples may enter a civil partnership”.

 The Bill would require the Secretary of State to “make arrangements for the preparation of a report assessing how the law ought to be changed to bring about equality between same-sex couples and other couples in terms of their future ability or otherwise to form civil partnerships”.

 Another Library briefing paper provides further information about the Bill, which also deals with a number of other matters: